Voting Early in Pennsylvania

 How does early in-person voting work?

-If you want to vote early in-person during an election, check your county’s website or call your local county elections office to see if ballots are available and printed.
+If you want to vote early in-person during an election, check your county’s website or call your county elections office to see if ballots are available and printed.

 Tip: Be sure to have proof of identification on your person, such as a PennDot ID or the last four digits of your Social Security number.